AlfieRider/mixitup-creature-hunt/README.md

 ## How shiny odds work.
 ...Will adjust this later.

+## How to Link to MixItUp:
+1. Enter the usual MixItUp system.
+2. In Channel Point Rewards (or Commands), create and name the redeem to your pleasing.
+3. Under the Actions list, click '+' and select 'External Program'.
+4. tbc

 ## ⚠️ MUST DO's before going live
 Please confirm that:
 1.The creature pool has not been set to zero.
 This can be viewed in the CreatureManager.
 At least one entry at a time must be ensured.